Manu-sh/huffman/README.md

 ----------|----------|-------------
 | symbol  | length   | prefix code|

+`uint8_t last_byte_garbage_bits` stream_size % 2**8, a compact way to express bitstream length since can be very long and it contains garbage at the end in the last byte (padding bits).

 bitstream..

 Maybe a crc will be added later there is some space reserved.

 ##### Learning resources
 - https://huffman-coding-online.vercel.app